PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/README.md

 Even though the model editor provides a comfortable and graphic possibility of creating PCM repository models, experienced users may find it exhausting to work with a graphical interface and wish for a simple API to create their models programmatically and therefore faster.
 However, the backend of PCM provides not just one but around 10 different factories, that are needed to create a PCM repository model.
 Searching for the correct factory for the different model elements and the method names that sets the desired properties is not user friendly.
 Especially, because the model objects offer more method proposals than sensible for creating a repository model.

-The following code example shows the code needed for creating the half of the repository model from the image of the graphical editor.
+The following code example shows the code needed for creating half of the repository model from the image of the graphical editor.

 ```java
 // Factory